 6.7.3.1.3 Estimated Virtualized Network Function Component (VNFC) energy consumption

-a) ECVNFC,estimated
+a) PEE.VNFCEstimated

 b) A KPI that gives an estimation of the energy consumption of a VNFC.
 In the present document, this KPI is obtained by taking the estimated energy consumption of the virtual compute resource instance on which the VNFC runs.